EigenSafe: A Spectral Framework for Learning-Based Probabilistic Safety Assessment: EigenSafe: Learning the Eigenpair

-Suppose a dataset $\mathcal{D}$ consisting of state-action-next state tuples is given, where for all $(x, u, x^+) \in \mathcal{D}$, $x \in C$ but $x^+$ might be $K$.
-This is a natural assumption because once the system has reached the unsafe state $K$ during data collection, then the trajectory cannot proceed further.
-EigenSafe in its simplest form parametrizes the eigenfunction $\psi_\pi$ as a table of values (for discrete state and action spaces) or a neural network (for continuous spaces), and minimizes the following loss functional:

-where $u^+$ is drawn from the policy $\pi(\cdot|x^+)$, $W_\lambda$ and $W_n$ are positive weights which can be tuned, and $\psi(x^+, u^+)$ returns $0$ if $x^+ = K$.
-This loss function is closely related to power iteration.
-Similar to RL where a discount rate less than $1$ ensures convergence when the Bellman operator is repeatedly applied, since the power iteration

-converges to the dominant eigenpair almost surely if the initial guess has nonzero component in the eigenfunction direction, we can expect that optimizing \autoref{eq: eigensafe q learning} also converges to the dominant eigenpair with proper normalization $\norm{\psi}_\infty = 1$.
-Upon that, an additional loss term

-could be added to $\mathcal{J}_\text{eig}$ in order to facilitate fast convergence in the initial course of training, where $W_+$ is a tunable nonnegative weight.
-Empirically, this additional loss quickly drops down to zero and does not affect the overall learned result, as the dominant eigenfunction is theoretically guaranteed to have nonnegative values everywhere in $C$.

-Simultaneously, a backup policy that maximizes the eigenfunction value is trained.
-Jointly optimizing $\mathcal{J}_\text{eig}$ and a policy maximizing $\psi_\pi$ values would lead to the safest policy possible for the given safety-critical system, leading to the result that $\pi$ can serve as a safe backup policy, which is essential in the safety filtering phase.
-Any Q learning method could be used to find such $\pi$.
-In this paper's implementation, we minimize the following DDPG-style \cite{lillicrap2015continuous} loss functional to find a deterministic backup policy $u_t = \pi(x_t)$:
+Consider a dataset, batch, or a replay buffer $\mathcal{D}$ comprising transition tuples $(x,u,x')$ of state, action, and the next state.
+In its simplest form, EigenSafe parametrizes the eigenvalue $\gamma$ as a learnable real scalar and approximates the eigenfunction $\psi$ using a function approximator, such as a lookup table for discrete spaces or a neural network for continuous spaces.
+The parameters are optimized by minimizing the following loss functional: